 Senior Industry Professionals

-Joined Advantage Partners in January 2002.
-Katsuya Baba is responsible for Advantage Partners’ investor relations, ESG, and middle/back office administration functions and is a member of AP’s investment committee.
+Katsuya Baba joined Advantage Partners in January 2002.
+He is responsible for Advantage Partners’ investor relations, ESG, and middle/back office administration functions and is a member of AP’s investment committee.
 Investment responsibilities to date include Polygon Pictures Inc., Nihonkaisui Co., Ltd., and Xacti Corporation.
-After graduating from university, he joined Bain & Company Japan Inc. and was engaged in various strategic and operational projects for clients across broad industry sectors (financial services, software, auto, electronics, and others).
+After graduating from university, Mr. Baba joined Bain & Company Japan Inc. and was engaged in various strategic and operational projects for clients across broad industry sectors (financial services, software, auto, electronics, and others).
 He subsequently transitioned into venture investment and incubation activities for e-commerce and software-related start-ups before joining Advantage Partners.
 Bachelor of Arts and Sciences, Asian Studies, University of Tokyo; Master of Business Administration (MBA), Harvard Business School.

 Speaker bio is coming soon.

 Adam Black has worked in private equity for 10 years and been involved in ESG for 25 years.
 He has worked in the oil and gas industry, in consultancy and at a buy-out firm as an ESG Operating Partner.

 He joined Coller Capital in 2016 and is responsible for embedding ESG into the investment management process.